 As such, the members of this CEN workshop decided to initiate this agreement.
-This document falls under the area of Rapid Damage Assessment (RDA) and does not address the standardisation of RDA itself (with tools and/or methodologies).
+This document falls under the area of RDA and does not address the standardisation of RDA itself (with tools and/or methodologies).
 It aims to the enhancement of an existing communication standard on exchanging damage information of buildings and infrastructures based on the Common Alerting Protocol (CAP) [OASIS, 2010].

-In order to monitor the status of the buildings and infrastructures in an accurate and quick manner, the envisaged CWA will be based on methodologies, which are used by the relevant authorities and the security officers of infrastructures following a disaster.
+The envisaged CWA will be based on methodologies to monitor accurately and quickly the status of the buildings, which are used by the relevant authorities and the security officers of infrastructures following a disaster.
 Guidelines and protocols will be developed, formalizing how the information on the damage can be commonly shared.
-An enhanced CAP profile (the CAP-DAMAGE) is proposed within this CWA, which considers using customized parameters to deliver damage information to the different interested parties (e.g., asset managers, civil protection agencies, etc.) even if operating with alerting systems of other characteristics.
+An enhanced CAP profile (the CAP-RDA) is proposed within this CWA, which considers using customized parameters to deliver damage information to the different interested parties (e.g., asset managers, civil protection agencies, etc.) even if operating with alerting systems of other characteristics.

-1. Scope
+1 Scope

-The proposed CWA specifies a protocol that aims to cover the dissemination of the status of buildings and infrastructure, after the occurrence of a natural hazard or a man-made incident, in a form of an alert.
+This document specifies a protocol that aims to cover the dissemination of the status of buildings, after the occurrence of a natural hazard or a man-made incident, in a form of an alert.
 The related results/alerts are communicated to the command-and-control centres of the agencies that manage the emergency.